arturasmckwcz/quiz-interface/COMMENTS.md

 Context middlewares for resolvers to use are empty because I didn't need, but they are crucial.
 Actually I did a bit of copypaste from other projects oh mine.

+## Auth

+I did very simple token based auth.
+Normally I'd use jwt tokens and some redis like storage for them.
+Also it might be needed to use short lifespan tokens and refresh them for a client upon validity of its refresh token.
+That would allow a client not to log in frequently while shortening window of opportunity for hacked token.

 ## Tests

 Lack of time.
 I have spent approx 5 hours on that.
 I know that it was recommended to stop after 3.
 But I wanted to deliver something working.